Pan-fried Petrale Sole with a Lemon, Wine & Butter Sauce

 Season both sides of the fish with salt.
-Mix together the flour, salt and pepper; spread it out on a plate or board and then dip both sides of the fish in the mixture, shaking off excess.
+Mix together the flour, salt, and pepper; spread it out on a plate or board and then dip both sides of the fish in the mixture, shaking off excess.
 Add fish to the skillet and cook for about 2 minutes per side, turning once, or until lightly and nicely browned.
-Cook longer if necessary, depending on thickness of fillets.
+Cook longer if necessary, depending on the thickness of the fillets.
 Remove fish from heat and set aside, keeping warm.

 For the sauce: In a small skillet, heat the wine and lemon juice over medium-high heat and bring to a boil.
 Lower heat to low/medium-low and simmer to reduce to about 2 tablespoons total.
 This should take about 7 to 10 minutes.